neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

    Otherwise, NEO-GUI and NEO-CLI won't be able to run at the same time.

-Run neo-gui.exe and open 1.json wallet file.
+Run neo-gui.exe and open the 1.json wallet file.
 You will see that the connection counts shown on the left corner of the interface is more than 0 and the three values start to increase, which represents wallet height/block height.block head height each.

 [![2_wallet_height](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/2_wallet_height.png)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/2_wallet_height.png)